benbo/MAL/README.md

 # MAL
 Active Learning using open source scikit tools

 At this stage hard coded to use certain news data files.
+Use this component iteratively.

 ##Usage